geomesa/geomesa.github.io/_posts/2014-10-09-geomesa-tools-features.md

 geomesa
 {% endhighlight %}

-Note: if you receive an SLF4J error like this:
+GeoMesa tools comes with a bundled SLF4j implementation...if you receive an SLF4J error like this:

     SLF4J: Failed to load class "org.slf4j.impl.StaticLoggerBinder".
     SLF4J: Defaulting to no-operation (NOP) logger implementation
     SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.

 Please download the SLF4J TAR-ball [found here](http://www.slf4j.org/download.html).
 Extract slf4j-log4j12-1.7.7.jar and place it in the geomesa-${version}/lib directory.

+If this conflicts with another SLF4J implementation it may need to be removed from the lib directory.

 Try running

     geomesa

 once more.
 This should print out the following usage text:

 {% highlight bash %}
-GeoMesa Tools 1.0
-Required for each command:
-        -u, --username: the Accumulo username : required Optional parameters:
-        -p, --password: the Accumulo password.
-This can also be provided after entering a command. help, -help, --help: show this help dialog or the help dialog for a specific command (e.g. geomesa create help) Supported commands are:
-        create: Create a feature in GeoMesa
-        delete: Delete a feature from the specified Catalog Table in GeoMesa
-        describe: Describe the attributes of a specified feature
-        explain: Explain and plan a query in GeoMesa
-        export: Export all or a set of features in CSV, TSV, GeoJSON, GML, or SHP format
-        ingest: Ingest features into GeoMesa
-        list: List the features in the specified Catalog Table
-        tableconf: List, describe, and update table configuration parameters
+Usage: geomesa [command] [command options]
+  Commands:
+    create       Create a feature definition in a GeoMesa catalog delete       Delete a feature's data and definition from a GeoMesa catalog describe     Describe the attributes of a given feature in GeoMesa explain      Explain how a GeoMesa query will be executed export       Export a GeoMesa feature
+    help         Show help
+    ingest       Ingest a file of various formats into GeoMesa list         List GeoMesa features for a given catalog tableconf    Perform table configuration operations
 {% endhighlight %}

 This usage text gives a brief overview of how to use each command.
 To learn more about each command the the flags associated with them, take a look at the [Github Tools README](https://github.com/locationtech/geomesa/tree/accumulo1.5.x/1.x/geomesa-tools#geomesa-tools).

-Throughout this tutorial, be aware that all commands will require `-u` or `--username` flags, where the username is your Accumulo username.
+Throughout this tutorial, be aware that all commands will require `-u` or `--user` flags, where the username is your Accumulo username.
 The password for the Accumulo user can also be given on the command line with `-p` or `--password`, or geomesa-tools can prompt you for your password after entering a command, ensuring your password won't enter shell history.